allietealfano/auditorytrainingappupdated/README.md

 │   └── mission-audition

-│       ├── assets (for images, icons etc.)
+│       ├── public (for images, icons etc.)

 │       ├── node_modules (not in the repository, it will be created when you install all the dependencies)